SandroMiguel/eslint-config-cecilia/README.md

 1. Select "1" to install the necessary dependencies with npm
 1. Select "y" to create the `.eslintrc.js` file
+1. Select "y" to create the `.prettierrc.js` file
-1. Select "y" to add the `lint` script command in your `package.json`
+1. Select "y" to add the `lint` script commands in your `package.json`

 #### With Yarn